Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

    ![Alt text](assets/manage-connections.png "Manage Connections") Using these values, navigate to your blob container.
 Then, select the "labelingProjects" folder.
 From there, select the folder with the same name as the blob container.
 Here, you'll locate all the contents of your project in the "data" folder.

-   For example, the sample Document Extraction project is stored at
+   For example, the sample Document Field Extraction project is stored at
    ![Alt text](assets/azure-portal.png "Azure Portal")

 ## How to Find Your Source and Target SAS URLs